Which Mock Draft Simulators Have CPU-to-CPU Trades?

 NFL Draft Buzz

-The underlying logic of their trade system isn't publicly documented — it's not clear what triggers trades or how team-specific the behavior is.
+The specifics of their trade behavior aren't publicly documented — it's not clear how team-specific the trading is or what drives each deal.
 But the toggle exists and adds unpredictability to the draft when enabled.

 Pro Football Network

 Pro Football Network offers sim-to-sim trade functionality.
-Their system allows AI-controlled teams to execute trades during the simulation, though the specifics of how trade decisions are made aren't detailed publicly.
+Their system allows CPU-controlled teams to execute trades during the simulation, though the specifics of how trade decisions vary by team aren't detailed publicly.
 They also offer user-to-sim and sim-to-user trade modes.

 What About User-to-CPU Trades?